Wealthsimple Review: When Michael Katchen and Brett Huneycutt founded Wealthsimple, they had the goal to make it easy to invest on auto-pilot.

-Wealthsimple offers tax loss harvesting to all clients in order to boost after-tax returns.
+Wealthsimple offers tax-loss harvesting and tax-advantaged investing to all clients in order to boost after-tax returns.

 To lower your tax bill, Wealthsimple practices tax loss harvesting.
 The way it works is losing investments are sold to count against winning positions, and those losers are replaced by similar securities.

 If you were to sell a loser just for tax reasons to lower your capital gains tax rate and buy it back right away or within 30 days, the tax benefit would be disqualified by the IRS based on the wash-sale rule.